|Title||Appropriateness of Expenditures||Number||204|

 7) Any expense reimbursement to an employee must have a second-level supervisor's approval.

-9) Please see specific type of expenditure for additional approvals and conditions, if required.
+8) Please see sections 5.2 through section 5.35 for additional approvals and conditions, if required.

 5.1.2 The detailed procedures for processing appropriate expenditures as defined in this policy are found in other UVU policies and procedures as follows: